doritoes/iploc8.com/3_Docker.md

     - You are running the container on your local host, so the IP address is 127.0.0.1
     - The application port is 5000 and are mapping it to your host port 5000, hence the `:5000` at the end
     - open Docker Desktop, click on the running container, and click the Inspect tab then Networks to learn more
-3. Try out some of the following links to the the container:
+3. Try out some of the following links to the container:
     - http://127.0.0.1:5000/
     - http://127.0.0.1:5000/healthcheck
     - http://127.0.0.1:5000/test.html